dougalderman/angular-pictureQuiz/README.md

                 title: '',
                 secondsElapsed: 0,
                 userCorrectArray: [],
+		percentGreatJob: 0
             },
             controller: 'resultsCtrl'
         });
 });

 ```
-As can be seen from the code, each route has its own controller and template.
+As can be seen from the code, each route has its own controller and templateUrl.

 ###Home Route